The Best Products for Fighting Summer Foot Stank

-No one gets through life (or the day) without sweaty feet: The average person’s foot contains about 250,000 sweat glands, which, amazingly, can produce almost a pint of sweat in a day.
+We all deal with sweaty feet.
+It happens.
+In fact, it’s bound to happen: The average person’s foot contains about 250,000 sweat glands, which can produce almost a pint of sweat in a day.
 The soles of your feet and your palms have the most sweat glands in your entire body.
-So if, as is likely the case, those sweaty feet spend the better part of the day cooped up in shoes and that sweat has nowhere to go… well, it’s not long before some serious foot odor takes over.
-That’s especially true in summer, when your feet log lots of extra miles running around backyard birthday parties, doing yard work, and chasing sugar-high toddlers around the house.
-Alas, summer is high season for sweaty feet and stinky shoes, which can be hard on your spouse and potentially embarrassing in social situations.
+So if, as is likely the case, those sweaty feet spend the better part of the day cooped up in shoes and that sweat has nowhere to go, well, it’s not long before some serious foot odor takes over.
+That’s especially true in summer, when your feet log lots of extra miles in heat and humidity.
+Summer is the season of sweaty feet and stinky shoes.

 See more: Best Men’s Sandals

 Are there ways to avoid sweaty feet altogether?
 Other than surgery, not really.
 But there are certainly ways to minimize it.
 The Drs.
-Goldenberg suggest avoiding things that stimulate the eccrine glands (such as drinking too much coffee).
+Goldenberg suggest avoiding things that stimulate the eccrine glands, such as drinking too much coffee.
 They also note that foot odor can other causes — stress, for instance, can put people at risk for a smelly fungal infection known as Tinea Pedis.

 Having an arsenal of effective products to combat extra-sweaty and smelly feet is key, as at one point or another, most of us will march our sweaty, stinky feet to the drug store desperately seeking relief.
 Here are the best products that can help you get rid of sweaty, smelly feet.

-The Best Products for Getting Rid of Food Odor
+The Best Products For Sweaty Feet and Getting Rid of Food Odor